Faridmurzone/childhood-saga/QUICKSTART.md

    - Wait ~5 seconds

 4. **View the Chapter**
-   - See the AI-generated Spanish story!
+   - See the AI-generated English story!
    - Note the tags and theme
    - Click share button to copy link